hiro2233/nuttx/apps/nshlib/README.txt

     56 bytes from 10.0.0.1: icmp_seq=10 time=0 ms
     10 packets transmitted, 10 received, 0% packet loss, time 10190 ms
     nsh>

+  ping6 differs from ping in that it uses IPv6 addressing.

+o poweroff

+  Shutdown and power off the system.
+This command depends on hardware support to power down or reset the system.

+  NOTE: Supporting both the poweroff and shutdown commands is redundant.

+o ps

+  Show the currently active threads and tasks.
+For example,

+    nsh> ps
+    PID PRI POLICY   TYPE    NPX STATE    EVENT     SIGMASK  COMMAND 0   0 FIFO     Kthread --- Ready              00000000 Idle Task 1 128 RR       Task    --- Running            00000000 init
+      2 128 FIFO     Task    --- Waiting  Semaphore 00000000 nsh_telnetmain()
+      3 100 RR       pthread --- Waiting  Semaphore 00000000 <pthread>(21)
+    nsh>

+  NOTE: This commands depends upon having the rpocfs file system configured into the system.
+The procfs file system must also have been mounted with a command like:

+    nsh> mount -t procfs /proc

 o put [-b|-n] [-f <remote-path>] -h <ip-address> <local-path>